phoenixnap/terraform-provider-pnap/docs/resources/server.md

 ---
 layout: "pnap"
-page_title: "PhoenixNAP: pnap_server"
+page_title: "phoenixNAP: pnap_server"
 sidebar_current: "docs-pnap-resource-server"
 description: |-
-  Provides a PhoenixNAP server resource.
+  Provides a phoenixNAP server resource.
 This can be used to create, modify, and delete servers.
 ---

 # pnap_server Resource